DoctorWhoof/slice_map/readme.md

 ### Update:
-Removed "SliceArray" for now.
-Focusing on a solid SliceVec implementation, then will reinstate SliceArray and update it to match SliceVec's features.
+Dramatically simplified from a generic SliceMap that supported different storages to a Concrete SliceMap that always uses Vec<V> for values and SlotMap<SliceKey, Range<u32>> for slice ranges.
+This now allows removing items and the existing Slice Keys remain valid (except for the removed one), thanks to the SlotMap.

-SliceMap provides a container that allows iterating directly all of its items, or iterating through non-overlapping slices of varying sizes.
+[SliceMap] provides a container that allows iterating directly all of its items, or iterating through non-overlapping slices of varying sizes.
 You can only insert new items in groups that will become a new slice.

-One implementation is provided out of the box, [SliceVec], but you can extend [SliceMap] to use your own storage by implementing the [Storage] trait.

 ### Examples